clojure/core.typed/README.md

 # Changelog

+0.1.6-SNAPSHOT
+- Ensure `Result` is not introduced when performing type inference on drest fn apps

 0.1.5
 - Better errors for Java methods and polymorphic function applications, borrow error messages from Typed Racket
 - Change `ann-datatype`, `ann-protocol`, `ann-pprotocol` syntax to be flatter